 A suspect’s name was given by many in the neighborhood and many witness statements indicated that this person was out to get Andy.
 Andy’s girlfriend told detectives that Andy believed this suspect was going to kill him over a money debt.
 Despite this information the suspect was allowed four days to go without questioning and had plenty of time to dispose of evidence (such as bloody clothes) as well as change his appearance (shaving off his heavy beard and cutting his hair short).
 Why were the police not at his apartment that night or the next day?

-There is no indication in the case file that detectives ever visited the suspect’s apartment, in fact, they’re not even the ones who tracked him down; a friend of Andy’s noticed the suspect sitting in a car a block from the crime scene four days after the crime and flagged down a passing police cruiser – this lead to the suspect being brought in for questioning (but there is no record of an interrogation in the case file).
+There is no indication in the case file that detectives ever visited the suspect’s apartment, in fact, they’re not even the ones who tracked him down.
+A friend of Andy’s noticed the suspect sitting in a car and flagged down a passing police cruiser.
+This lead to the suspect being apprehended and brought in for questioning.
 His knife was confiscated at this time, as well as his shoes which had blood drops on them, covered with shoe polish.
 The amount of blood was supposedly too small to test and the detectives indicated that the knife had been “boiled clean”.

 The Main (and ONLY) Suspect

 SUSPECT: Eugene “Geno” Imbrogno

 ALIASES: Eugene Santore, Robert Chiudina, Eugene Giglio, Richard Inprogno, etc. (five different social security numbers)